jsx-eslint/eslint-plugin-react/docs/rules/forbid-prop-types.md

 ### `checkContextTypes`

 Whether or not to check `contextTypes` for forbidden prop types.
-The default value is false.
+The default value is `false`.

 ### `checkChildContextTypes`

 Whether or not to check `childContextTypes` for forbidden prop types.
-The default value is false.
+The default value is `false`.

 ## When not to use